Annie (musical): 2001–2010 UK tours

 Further UK tours of the show were also staged, including a one-month run at The Theatre Royal in Lincoln in 2001.
 Members of the original cast included Kate Winney and Jemma Carlisle as Annie, Louise English (Grace), Vicki Michelle (Miss Hannigan) and Simon Masterton-Smith (Warbucks).
 The show proved to be a success, and so for the first two tours and the Malaysian Genting Highlands Production, the role of Annie was then shared by Faye Spittlehouse and a young Lucy May Barker.
-Miss Hannigan was late performed by Su Pollard and Ruth Madoc and Daddy Warbucks by Mark Wynter.
+Miss Hannigan was later performed by Su Pollard and Ruth Madoc and Daddy Warbucks by Mark Wynter.
 This particular production toured from 2001 to 2007 and resumed in September 2008.
 The last tour of this production ended in 2011 with the role of Miss Hannigan still being played by Pollard, David McAlister as Warbucks, Victoria Sian Lewis as Annie, and Simone Craddock as Grace Farrell.

-2005–10 US national tours
+2005–2010 US national tours

 Opening in August 2005, a 30th anniversary traveling production of Annie by NETworks Tours embarked on a multi-city tour.
 This production was directed by Martin Charnin and choreographed by Liza Gennaro (daughter of the show's original choreographer, Peter Gennaro).
 This all-new production with new set designs by Ming Cho Lee, also featured the brand-new song "Why Should I Change A Thing?" (sung by Warbucks).
 For the first two years of the tour, Conrad John Schuck played Warbucks, reprising the role he played in the original run of Annie on Broadway, as well as the 15th Anniversary National Tour and 1997 Broadway revival.
-Chicago actress, Alene Robertson, was Miss Hannigan, Annie was played by Marissa O'Donnell, Scott Willis played Rooster Hannigan, Elizabeth Broadhurst was Grace Farrell and McKenzie Phillips performed the role of Lily St. Regis.
-In December 2006, the tour briefly returned to New York City to play the Theater at Madison Square Garden for Christmas where it broke box office records during the five week stay.
+Chicago actress, Alene Robertson was Miss Hannigan, Annie was played by Marissa O'Donnell, Scott Willis played Rooster Hannigan, Elizabeth Broadhurst was Grace Farrell and Mackenzie Phillips performed the role of Lily St. Regis.
+In December 2006, the tour briefly returned to New York City to play The Theater at Madison Square Garden for Christmas where it broke box office records during the five week stay.
 Kathie Lee Gifford played Miss Hannigan.
 This original Equity tour closed on March 25, 2007, at the Hippodrome Theatre in Baltimore, Maryland.

 The tour continued non-union for several more years and throughout the run of the show, there were replacements.
 The 2007-08 tour starred Amanda Balon as Annie, who took over as Molly during the second year.
 The 2008-09 cast for the tour featured Tianna Stevens as Annie.
 Early in 2009, Amanda Balon returned temporarily to play the role of Annie until Madison Kerth was rehearsed to play the title role.
 Also returning were Barton, Andrews and Meisner.
 Other cast members included Mackenzie Aladjem (Molly).
 In the 2009-10 tour, Kerth returned as Annie along with most of the previous year's cast, adding Jordan Boezem (from Spotlight Kids in Sarasota, Florida) in the role of July.